Vagzilla! (Or, All Genitals Great and Small)

 Genitals are small.
 ALL genitals really are small on this big planet we live on, in the far bigger context of the whole cosmos.
 People -- our whole body, our whole self -- are amazingly small by comparison, let alone a handful of inches of genital tissue.
 Even when we're looking only at people, we've got parts of our bodies that make our genitals look miniscule: our small intestines go for 20 feet and our blood vessels quite literally are 100,000 miles long.
 My dog, a pug, is a small breed -- so small as to be considered a "toy" breed -- and she's far bigger than anyone's genitals could ever aspire to be.
 But my dog, even though she thinks quite otherwise, is but a very small dog.
 If I had a dresser drawer the size of any genitalia, that drawer would be totally useless.
 Sure, compared to say, one of my freckles, my vagina or clitoris is big, and it's all relative.
 But let's face it: no one's genitals are big, even though they can sure feel big, and can even make us feel bigger or emotionally amplified sometimes.

-It's not easy to discuss size with women's genitals (and just a reminder: not all women have the kind of gentals I'm about to talk about, either), for a few reasons: a) female sexual anatomy is seriously nonlinear, both internal and external, and thus very tough to measure or quantify, b) so few people have given a hoot about our genitals that they still haven't been studied very much, and c) the parts of our genitals which have been studied have more often been the parts that men deem important to them than the parts we deem most important to us.
+It's not easy to discuss size with the vulva or vagina (and just a reminder: not all women have the kind of genitals I'm about to talk about, either, just most), for a few reasons: a) this kind of sexual anatomy is seriously nonlinear, both internal and external, and thus very tough to measure or quantify, b) so few people have given a hoot about our genitals that they still haven't been studied very much, and c) the parts of our genitals which have been studied have more often been the parts that men deem important to them than the parts we deem most important to us.
 Plus, the size of the vagina and vulva varies a lot based on age, sexual arousal, whether or not we've had children, the works.
-Penises are given measurements for erect and flaccid, which is only so apt for men, but it's even less so for women as we have more degrees in between in terms of changes with sexual arousal, and parts of us that change with arousal we can't really measure (since they're internal), as well as those additional factors.
+Penises are given measurements for erect and flaccid, which is only so apt for men, but it's even less so for in this case as we have more degrees in between in terms of changes with sexual arousal, and parts of us that change with arousal we can't really measure (since they're internal), as well as those additional factors.

 From the vaginal opening to the cervix, the average vaginal canal length is 3 to 7 inches, unaroused to aroused, with an average capacity to stretch -- when something is inside of it -- to around 8 or 9 inches deep (it can also stretch from side to side).
 It might be helpful when we're trying to illustrate this range to consider the range of adult speculum sizes: they range from around 3 inches to long and one inch wide to just four and a half inches long and one and a half inch wide.